 - In addition, the Resident Physicians must comply with the following standards:

 - Develop a personal program of self-study and professional growth with the guidance of teaching staff.

-- Participate fully in the educational activities of the Program and, as required, assume responsibility for teaching and supervising of other residents and students.
+- Participate fully in the program's educational activities and, as required, assume responsibility for teaching and supervising other residents and students.

-- Participate in activities and programs of the SMHS, or those of its teaching centers or health care facilities, involving Medical Staff and adhere to their respective established practices, procedures and policies.
+- Participate in activities and programs of the SMHS, or those of its teaching centers or health care facilities, involving Medical Staff and adhere to their established practices, procedures, and policies.

-- Participate in activities of the SMHS, or those of its teaching centers and health care facilities, committees and councils, especially those that relate to patient care review.
+- Participate in activities of the SMHS, or those of its teaching centers and health care facilities, committees, and councils, especially those related to patient care review.

 - Constantly strive to improve the quality of care provided to patients.
-Quality care requires that at all times, the Resident Physician must be aware of the risks, discomforts and expenses as well as the benefits to which a particular test or procedure subjects a patient.
-The Resident Physician should perform or order only those tests, procedures or medications that would benefit the patient based upon the patient’s medical history and current condition.
+Quality care requires that at all times, the Resident Physician must be aware of the risks, discomforts, and expenses as well as the benefits to which a particular test or procedure subjects a patient.
+The Resident Physician should perform or order only those tests, procedures, or medications that would benefit the patient based on the patient’s medical history and current condition.
 Alternative treatments should be reviewed and considered to select the best plan of action for each patient’s circumstances.

 - Comply with Federal regulations governed by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) that entitle each patient to privacy and confidentiality regarding his/her condition and care.